Alex-G-Strong/Alex-G-Strong.github.io/Index.md

 I study product design (called Design) at Stanford university, and am also perusing a masters in Geology (called Earth and Planetary Science)

+## So What is a Walkabout?

+I called it the big Walkabout.
+Why?

+In the Aboriginal Australian meaning, it is a wander away from the white society to go live traditionally in the bush.

+I am not Aboriginal Australian (I am American from that countries south west), nor am I going to intentionally live away from "front country" society.
+But I will be going on a grand adventure to "go and see", and live in a way different than my usual.

+To me, a walkabout is the kind of adventuring that sweeps you up with it.
+You go and put yourself into a position to make

+## Convinced?

 Subscribe to this blog here:

 {{< newsletter >}}

+My thoughts, delivered to you directly.

+## Footnotes:

+Of course I am footnotes guy.
+I LOVE my footnotes.

 `*` Technically, a Walkabout, in the strict sense, is not kiwi at all, but rather Aboriginal Australian.
 There exists a very large difference between Kiwi's and Aussies (and Aboriginal of Australia and the Māori of New Zealand), but it seems from some Google-Fu that no equivalent to the "walkabout" exists in NZ slang, nor could I think of one in my own US slang.
 So for now, and likely forever, this will be my Big Walkabout.